Practice Areas About Matt Blog Contact Schedule Free Consultation

 Business Acquisitions & Sales

 Matt Crumpton has been a buyer and a seller.
-He acquired D.P.
-Dough in 2011, built it into a 37-location national system, and sold it in 2019.
+He acquired a Franchise 500 brand in 2011, built it into a 27-location national system, and sold it in 2019.
 He also currently owns and operates two campgrounds in Ohio.
 That is not hypothetical experience.
 It is the business background behind every acquisition deal he touches.

 Buy-Side Representation